Bhrighu12/hackBangalore-Social-Responsibility-/README.md

 Title : Investment Karo

 Description : Welcome to our investment platform, where exciting opportunities await you to invest in innovative projects and ventures.
-At [Your Website Name], we believe in empowering individuals to become part of the next big thing by connecting them with promising projects seeking funding.
+At InvestmentKaro, we believe in empowering individuals to become part of the next big thing by connecting them with promising projects seeking funding.

 ## Overview